 GEC may terminate a Participating Manufacturer according to the provisions in GEC EPEAT License and Participating Manufacturer Agreement (P26).
+A decision to terminate a Participating Manufacturer is considered final.
 Grounds for termination include:

 - Nonconformances identified during any investigation undertaken by a CAB or the EPEAT Program that remain uncorrected beyond the agreed upon time. - Non-payment of annual EPEAT Participating Manufacturer Fee to GEC. - Any breach of GEC EPEAT License and Participating Manufacturer Agreement (P26) that goes uncorrected beyond the agreed upon time. - Failure to conform with the requirements identified in EPEAT Conformity Assurance Implementation Manual (P66) that remain uncorrected beyond the agreed time. - A CAB recommendation to terminate a Participating Manufacturer.